fortrabbit/help/docs/install-statamic-3.md

 ## Tuning

-By now, you have Statamatic installation running on your local machine and you can easily deploy it to your fortrabbit App.
-You can deploy code changes and Statamatic updated with Git.
+By now, you have Statamic installation running on your local machine and you can easily deploy it to your fortrabbit App.
+You can deploy code changes and Statamic updated with Git.
 Additionally contents are synced down and up using rsync or Git.
 Let's get deeper:

 ### Adding domains